-Behind the Throne THOUGH there was comparatively little prepidice against women as such in journalism, there were very few women as such in of women's papers, very few women leader writers, and very few writers on foreign affairs.
+Behind the Throne

+THOUGH there was comparatively little prejudice against women as such in journalism, there were very few editors except of women's papers, very few women leader writers, and very few writers on foreign affairs.
 According to Lady Rhondda, of the 27,000 company directors in England but 300 were women.
 The British diplomatic and consular services had no women, unlike some other countries.
 There was a ripple of delight at the "In diplomacy, woman works behind the scenes.
 It does not matter how hard she works behind the throne as long as she doesn't make any attempt to sit on it."

-And now to the debatable points at first any attempt to sit on it."
+And now to the debatable points at first

+any attempt to sit on it."

 And now to the debatable points at first issue and at last.
 At least three of Vera Brittain's remarks are double-edged swords.
-"The professional attitude . . . (of) . . . pro-fessional work."
-"Women's progress is inciden-tally subsidiary to personal relationships.
+"The professional attitude... (of)... professional work."
+"Women's progress is incidentally subsidiary to personal relationships.
 The only remedy is in the woman herself.
 We must not let any tie interfere with our business."
-"The only thing we can do is to violate our consciences and put the greater service before the less." conscience the less."
+"The only thing we can do is to violate our consciences and put the greater service before the less."